-A dedicated school bus driver, quick-thinking students and concerned citizens helped prevent disaster during a frightening incident of a man with a knife forcing his way onto a school bus in San Diego County, Calif.
+A dedicated school bus driver, quick-thinking students, and concerned citizens helped prevent disaster during a frightening incident of a man with a knife forcing his way onto a school bus in San Diego County.

 A Mountain Empire Unified School District bus was picking up students on its morning route on Friday, May 25, when a man ran up to the vehicle.
-The 78-year-old bus driver, Harold Brandt, thought the man, Matthew Barker, was a parent who needed to tell him something and opened the bus loading door, explained Sgt.
+The 78-year-old male bus driver thought the man, Matthew Barker, was a parent who needed to tell him something and opened the bus loading door, explained Sgt.
 William Uelen of the San Diego Sherriff’s Department.

-The 14-year-old niece was nearly cut as she helped the bus driver hold Barker back as he waved the knife around and struggled with the driver.
-Barker punched the driver in the face, got on top of him on a bus seat and slashed toward it with the knife, cutting into the seat behind him.
+The 14-year-old niece helped the bus driver hold Barker back as he waved the knife around and struggled with the driver.
+Barker punched the driver in the face, got on top of him on a bus seat and slashed it with the knife, while also cutting into the seat behind him.

 Despite fearing that Barker was going to break his arm, the driver held on, demonstrating the very best qualities hoped for in any school bus driver.